4.94 from 142 votes

 Frequently Asked Questions

-Yes, you may use a grater or a pastry cutter to cut the butter into the flour instead, but the dough will be very dry and require more effort to come together.
-I discuss this in more detail above and provide instructions in the recipe below.
+You can use a grater or a pastry cutter to cut the butter into the flour instead; however, your dough will be very dry and will require more effort to come together.
+I provide more detailed instructions for this in the recipe below.

-Can I make my scones in advance and bake later?
+Can I make them in advance to bake later?

 Yes!
-To do this, prepare your dough as instructed, then wrap each scone in cling wrap and store in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+To do this, prepare your dough as instructed, then wrap in cling wrap (or place in an airtight container) and store in the refrigerator for up to 3 days or in the freezer for up to 3 months.

 Yes!
 To freeze baked scones, let them cool completely after baking.
 Once they’ve cooled, transfer them to an airtight container (I like to loosely wrap each scone in wax paper or parchment paper so they don’t stick together) and enjoy within 3 months.